Overview of the phase space formulation of quantum mechanics with application to quantum technologies: Quantum technologies in phase space

 Similarly, it is possible to reconstruct the full quantum state, and therefore the full phase-space distribution, by taking a subset of phase-point measurements for any value of $j$.
 It was shown in \Refe{Koczor2020} that one can similarly reconstruct the full state by measuring a finite number of points.
 This can be realized by generalizing \Eq{QubitTomography} to an \SU{2} Hilbert space of any arbitrary dimension, where

 note here we've restricted discussion to the Wigner function, but this can easily be generalized to any phase-space function, see \Refe{Koczor2020} for more details.

-By using the result from \Eq{KlimovKernel} that the kernel can be generated from tensor operators and spherical harmonics, points in the phase space can be redefined in terms of a spherical harmonic expansion, with coefficients $c_{lm}$ that correspond to the spherical harmonic $Y_{lm}(\theta,\phi)$.
+By using the result from \Eq{KlimovKernel}, that the kernel can be generated from tensor operators and spherical harmonics, points in the phase space can be redefined in terms of a spherical harmonic expansion, with coefficients $c_{lm}$ that correspond to the spherical harmonic $Y_{lm}(\theta,\phi)$.
 The full phase-space function can then be reconstructed by calculating $c_{lm}$ from the Wigner function at $(4j+2)^2$ points in phase space, $W(\theta_a,\phi_b)$, where $\theta_a = a\pi/(4j + 2)$ and $\phi_b = 2b\pi/(4j + 2)$.

 Note that the $4j + 2$ points are put as a lower bound, and more points may be necessary given the intricacies of the state and phase space being measured.
-However, it is also noted in \Refe{Koczor2020} that this is just the case by equally distributing the angles over phase space resulting in bunching at the poles, using other methods to distribute points over the sphere, such as taking a Lebedev grid\Cite{Lebedev1975,Lebedev1976,Lebedev1999} may reduce the number of points in phase space needed for reconstruction.
+However, it is also noted in \Refe{Koczor2020} that this is just the case by equally distributing the angles over phase space resulting in bunching at the poles; using other methods to distribute points over the sphere, such as taking a Lebedev grid\Cite{Lebedev1975,Lebedev1976,Lebedev1999} may reduce the number of points in phase space needed for reconstruction.
 For example, taking the case where $j=1/2$ would result in 16 points in phase space, where we know from \Eq{WoottersStratonovichEquivalence} the full state can be reconstructed from 4 points in phase space, distributed as a tetrahedron over the surface of a sphere.
 It stands to reason that this reduction in points will scale as we increase $j$.
 A method to reduce these points for specific states was demonstrated in \Refe{Koczor2020-2}.
 We add that since these $(4j+2)^2$ points in phase space constitute an informationally complete set of measurements, one could then adapt \Eq{DiscretePSFidelity} to calculate the fidelity from these points in phase space.

 Alternatively, to measure systems of multiple qubits, we can consider a kernel that is the composition of multiple \SU{2} kernels from \Eq{CompositeSUN}.
 As was shown in \Eq{CompositeSUN}, measurement of the phase space for such a composite state can be performed by local rotations on each qubit and then taking a generalized parity measurement of the resulting state.
 Each qubit then has two degrees of freedom from the local rotations, this then results in a function that has $2n$ degrees of freedom.